 You can use the Search Files tool to search in all files known to contain definitions.
 To do this, select Known Definitions in the dropdown list in the toolbar.
-Then complete your other search specifications and click the C button.
+Then complete your other search specifications and click the statement of the dropdown search specifications are click to search specifications.